3dtech/wfui/README.md

 Notes
 --------
-WFUI uses jQuery noConflict mode and uses $wfui as the jQuery shortcut
+WFUI uses jQuery noConflict mode and uses $wfuij as the jQuery shortcut